Neurobiology, Mental Health & Meditation 100HR Vocational Training

 - Knowledge of the Doorway to Meditation 8-week course

 - Support to develop and facilitate their own meditation course

 The course is open to all teachers and healthcare professionals who hold a desire to develop their understanding of the human condition.

-Both yoga teachers and people in the medical or therapeutic community can benefit from meditative training, delivered within a scientific framework, as it offers the knowledge and language necessary to traverse between the spiritual and medical domains.
+Both yoga teachers and people in the medical or therapeutic community can benefit from meditative training, delivered within a framework that is both scientific and energetic.
+We live in exciting times, the global mind is experiencing exponential shifts, this training offers the knowledge and language that is necessary to traverse between the spiritual and medical domains.

 Dates + Location

 Module One: 12 – 13Jan 2019

 Module Two: 2 – 3 March 2019

 Module Five: 3 – 4 August 2019

 Students must attend all five training weekends to receive the Yoga Alliance award.